 A report published last year by KPMG (Stay within the guardrails – Top retail risks 2018) notes that the sector underwent huge disruption over the past decade due to the phenomenal growth of online platforms and the impact that these have had on how consumers shop and what they expect from retailers.

 “In fact, becoming a disruptor these days has become crucial for many operations to stay in business, for both online and bricks-and-mortar retailers,” believes Alex Appleby, head of Treasury and Risk at Retail Capital, a company that provides alternative financing to traditional business funding.

-But with disruption comes a high level of risk that many financiers still don’t understand, especially when it comes to SME businesses.
+But with disruption comes a high level of risk that many financiers still don’t understand, especially when it comes to SMME businesses.

 “However, for our company, it’s all about backing the jockey.
 We believe in people who believe in themselves.
-SMEs are disruptors by nature, challenging the status quo of big retailers to remain relevant.
+SMMEs are disruptors by nature, challenging the status quo of big retailers to remain relevant.

 “Globally, there has been much written in the media about brands downsizing and moving online given the growth of disruption within the retail sector.
 At Retail Capital it’s all about supporting the SMEs who have had the foresight to do this, and tailoring a financial solution to meet their business objectives, while assisting them to face risk with the right tools.”

 One of the biggest stumbling blocks for many SMEs these days is access to growth capital, especially in a market where consumer spending is subdued, turnover is flat and operating costs are on the rise.